julianb393/World-Time/README.md

 ## Getting Started

-On startup, the app loads the world time of the current default city Berlin.
-This project makes use of the [Wolrd Time API](https://worldtimeapi.org/api).
+On startup, the app loads the world time of the current default city of Berlin.
+This project makes use of the [Wolrd Time API](https://worldtimeapi.org/api) to accurately fetch it's data.

 ## Changing The Time